TitliBasu37/titlibasu/Challenge2/Readme.md

 Create an EC2 Linux instance on AWS
 SSH into the instance
-Install Python 3 and git on your instance sudo yum install python3 git
+Install Python 3 on your instance sudo yum install python3
 Install pipenv
 sudo pip3 install pipenv